 To see your live data feed, click Live data feed under Data in the main nav.
 When you first launch the page, you’ll see events start to scroll automatically.
 You can pause and unpause the live stream by clicking the Pause/Resume button.

 You can also clear your feed for testing by clicking the Clear Feed button.

 Toggling Show only my events limits the events shown by two specific properties: browser and IP address.
 If other users have the same combination of IP address and browser details as you—which can happen, especially in a corporate setting where browsers are managed by IT and everyone is on the same physical network—their data will also appear in Live data feed when this toggle is switched on.
-The best workaround is to filter results by your User ID.
+The best workaround is to filter results by your identity or User ID.

 If you attempt to use Visual labeling and Live data feed at the same time, the Visual labeling mode will ignore Heap and prevent it from capturing your actions.
 Accordingly, Live data feed won’t show any actions either.
 This is to protect your data from getting muddled.

 To use Live data feed to debug the events you’ve previously created in visual labeling mode, see the QA Events with Live data feed section below.

 For each raw event, the Label column will either show the name of a matching virtual event, or provide a button to label the event if the event is not yet labeled.

 To label new events from Live data feed:

 - Click on the row of the raw event that you want to label to open up the Event Detail Pane